 Where there is no discussion of the inherent uncertainty in Note 1 to the GHG statement, this should be deleted.

-In accordance with Hong Kong Standard on Quality Control 1, 29 [name of firm] maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.
+The firm applies Hong Kong Standard on Quality Control 1 and accordingly maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.

 Our Responsibility